justin13601/ACES/docs/source/configuration.md

 #### `DerivedPredicateConfig`: Configuration of Predicates that Depend on Other Predicates

-These confiuration objects consist of only a single string field--`expr`--which contains a limited grammar of accepted operations that can be applied to other predicates, containing precisely the following:
+These configuration objects consist of only a single string field--`expr`--which contains a limited grammar of accepted operations that can be applied to other predicates, containing precisely the following:

 - `and(pred_1_name, pred_2_name, ...)`: Asserts that all of the specified predicates must be true.
 - `or(pred_1_name, pred_2_name, ...)`: Asserts that any of the specified predicates must be true.

-Note that, currently, `and`s and `or`s cannot be nested.
+Note that, currently, `and`'s and `or`'s cannot be nested.
 Upon user request, we may support further advanced analytic operations over predicates.

 ______________________________________________________________________